plathome/debian_based_firmware/build_ramdisk/files/rtlwifi_new/README.md

 ===========
 ### A repo for the newest Realtek rtlwifi codes.

+If your card is an RTL8822BE or RTL8822CE, then skip this part and read the instructions below.

 This code will build on any kernel 4.2 and newer as long as the distro has not modified any of the kernel APIs.
 IF YOU RUN UBUNTU, YOU CAN BE ASSURED THAT THE APIs HAVE CHANGED.
 NO, I WILL NOT MODIFY THE SOURCE FOR YOU.
 YOU ARE ON YOUR OWN!!!!!